Kei Islands of Maluku – Finding Paradise

 We did come across one very sad episode here though.
 On our way back, we noticed a massive turtle lying on its back in the blazing sun with a hook stuck on its side.
 It was clearly dying and seemed to be suffering, and I could only hope that it would meet its end as soon as possible.
 Incidents such as these are very thought-provoking.

-Later at Savanna, some other guests told us that they heard about the incident and had even contemplated paying the villagers to purchase the creature and later free it, but figured out that it would easily be re-captured once again since it was injured.
+Later at Savannah Cottages, some other guests told us that they heard about the incident and had even contemplated paying the villagers to purchase the creature and later free it, but figured out that it would easily be re-captured once again since it was injured.
 Survival of the fittest is the grim reality in parts of the world such as these where locals do not have the privilege of missing out on such a catch.

-It seemed to us that the beach at Ohoidertutu is pretty much the same one as that at Matwaer, and this village just provides a different access point to beach a couple of km up from Matwaer.
+It seemed to us that the beach at Ohoidertutu is pretty much the same one as that at Matwaer, and this village just provides a different access point to beach a couple of kilometres up from Matwaer.
 Although we thought the actual beach here was equally gorgeous, we preferred the views from the Matwaer side.

 Further up the coast, after crossing a very scary wooden bridge (although eventually we became used to crossing scarier-looking bridges in Papua!) a road leads slightly inland to Goa Hawang, a set of caves with shimmering blue lagoons at the bottom.
 It is perfectly possible to take a dip in the lagoons which reminded us of Crystal Cave in Kupang, West Timor.
 We thought that the second cave was more beautiful than the first.
 Entrance fee is 10,000 IDR (about €0.60).